You've seen the memes. "There's no tired like end of year teacher tired!" The end of the school year is exhausting.

 6. Balloon Pop Countdown

-This is a fun way to celebrate the end of the year that has been all over Pinterest.
+This is a fun way to celebrate the end of the year over an extended period of time.
 Blow up a balloon with a fun activity on a notecard in it for each day of the "countdown."
 Pop one balloon with your students each day as you countdown to the last day of school.
 Students get to do whatever fun activity is in the balloon.

 7. Graduation and End of Year Slideshow